 Where can I buy/rent approved concert attire?

-The male concert attire is available for rent or purchase.
-The concert dress package of a tuxedo shirt, cummerbund, and bow tie is available to purchase from the school new for $27.
-In addition students can pay $30 to rent a tuxedo jacket for the school year.
-The female attire is available for purchase only.
-Uniform moms will be at the school to assist students with sizing prior to the first concert of the season.
+The concert attire is available for rent or purchase online on the GH Website at the start of each semester.
+The concert dress package of a tuxedo shirt, cummerbund, and bow tie is available to purchase from the school new.
+In addition students can rent a tuxedo jacket for the school year.
+Uniform parents will be at the school to assist students with sizing prior to the first concert of the season.

 Do I need to buy an instrument?

 Students may purchase an instrument or rent one from a local music store.
 Additionally, Green Hope High School owns several instruments that may be rented for the academic year.

 Capital Fundraisers are designed to obtain funds to support the Green Hope High School Band Programs.
 These funds are used for general operations of the GHHS band program.
 Wake County Public Schools appropriates very little towards the band programs, therefore funds must be raised to provide the most complete program possible for our students.

 Capital funds are used to pay for items such as:

 - Repair & maintenance of GHHS-owned instruments